gymrek-lab/TRTools/README.rst

    * :code:`cd` to the root of the project and run :code:`python -m pytest --cov=. --cov-report term-missing` to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
 (Code coverage may **not** go down).

 #.
-Submit a pull request **to the develop branch** of the central repository with a description of what changes you have made.
+Submit a pull request to the master branch of the central repository with a description of what changes you have made.
    A member of the TRTools team will reply and continue the contribution process from there, possibly asking for additional information/effort on your part.

 Publishing